 As an introvert, I’ve often wondered what speaking is about.
-I’ve seen so many other people throughout my life talk as if they know exactly what to say in each circumstance while I’m surprised if I say anything at all.
+I’ve seen so many other people talk as if they know exactly what to say in each circumstance, while I’m surprised if I say anything.

-There are countless times where I’ve been thankful that I did talk, but that doesn’t always work out.
 I’ve made so many mistakes.
-I didn’t use the right tone or speak at the right time or say the right words.
-Or worst of all, I didn’t speak loudly enough.
-It can seem like speaking is a magic trick that others can pull off while success in this area has largely eluded me.
+I didn’t use the right tone, speak at the right time, or say the right words.
+Or, worst of all, I didn’t speak loudly enough.
+It can seem like speaking is a magic trick that others can pull off, while success in this area has largely eluded me.

 Why does speaking exist?
 Is it because we don’t have telepathy?
 Is it so someone like me can have something else to be embarrassed about?

 What is speaking about anyway?
-It isn’t as bad as I make it seem to be.
-I know that much for sure.
-I’ll give an introvert’s perspective on the matter since it’s the only one I have.
+I’ll give an introvert’s perspective since it’s the only one I have.

 Is Speaking Communication?

-I’ve been to communication courses, and the course leader stated that speaking is not communication.
-At least not by itself.
+I’ve attended communication courses, and the course leader stated that speaking is not communication, at least not by itself.

-That’s different than what I had thought up to that point.
-I thought that because I’m not speaking the vast majority of the time that I’m not communicating.
-Or that out of however many people were present for a conversation where I’ve been the one to speak the least — and this has typically been the case — that my presence there was the least important.
+That’s different than what I had thought.
+I thought that because I was not speaking the vast majority of the time that I was not communicating.
+Or that out of however many people were present for a conversation where I’ve been the one to speak the least – and this has nearly always been the case – that my presence there was the least important.

 That changes things.
-It’s enough to shed light on interactions where I’ve wondered why I was there at all.
+It’s enough to shed light on interactions where I wondered why I was there.

-For over 30 years, I’ve been in countless, spectacularly one-sided conversations where I’ve been quiet almost the entire time and the other person has talked — for up to 13 hours or longer! — while barely taking any breaks to breathe.
-I’ve wondered if they really enjoyed the sound of their own voice that much or if I was basically just a listening post and didn’t serve any useful function in life or some other negative interpretation of the events.
+For over 30 years, I’ve been in countless, spectacularly one-sided conversations where I’ve been quiet almost the entire time, and the other person has talked – for up to 13 hours or longer! – while barely taking any breaks to breathe.
+I’ve wondered if they enjoyed the sound of their voice that much or if I was just a listening post and didn’t serve any useful function in life.

-Then I learned that listening is communication, and now I can look back at those and other conversations and see that maybe I was giving value.
-By listening.
-At least it’s a possibility.
-And it’s one I can learn to live with.
+Then I learned that listening is communication, and now I can look back at those and other conversations and see that maybe I gave value by listening.
+At least it’s a possibility I can learn to live with.

 In Numerology, my life path is 3, which is the Communicator.
-I used to think that meant I would be speaking a lot — or at least a lot more — and therefore communicating.
-I see as I write these words that I get to live up to my life path by listening.
-Oh sure, I get to speak sometimes, but even when I don’t speak, I still get to give value.
+I used to think that meant I would be speaking a lot – or at least a lot more – and therefore be communicating.
+I speak sometimes, but I still give value even when I don’t speak.
 As long as I’m listening.

 Speaking Can Get in the Way of Listening